-The Banking Law
+Banking Law

-The Banking Law (Law No 5411), effective as of 1 November 2005, establishes a regulatory scheme which promotes the efficient operation of financial markets and fosters systemic integrity by facilitating the issuance of bank loans.
+Banking Law No 5411 ("Banking Law"), effective as of 1 November 2005, establishes a regulatory scheme which promotes efficient operation of financial markets and fosters systemic integrity by facilitating the issuance of bank loans.

-The Insurance Law
+Insurance Law

 Insurance Law No 5684, effective as of 14 June 2007, ensures consistency in the insurance marketplace through a regulatory framework.